rdawood/MALI/README.md

 					the program will be able to read text from HTML.

+	UI
+		--> browser.py
+			Browser class written in PyQt using QtDesigner.
+The browser uses the QT webkit to render the output javascript. container.html can still be executed
+			using any modern browser, but this file allows the program to execute some more control over the visual output, and is also the first step towards creating a full graphical user interface for MALI.

 	--> LICENSE
 			This software is provided under an MIT license, and as such can be freely used so long as the license